Postpositions

 English Postpositions

-English generally uses prepositions rather than postpositions, as in 'in class' and 'under the table'.
+English generally uses prepositions rather than postpositions, as in 'at night' and 'under the table'.
 However, there are a few examples of postpositions in the English language, such as:

 Example